ensarbooks/guides/Building a Secure .NET Core API An OWASP Top 10 Guide.md

 # Building a Secure .NET Core API: An OWASP Top 10 Guide

-## 1: Introduction to OWASP Top 10 and Secure API Development
+## OWASP Top 10 and Secure API Development

 Modern web APIs face constant threats from attackers.
 The **OWASP Top 10** is a renowned list of the most critical web application security risks that developers must address.
 For .NET Core API developers, understanding these risks is the first step toward building secure services.
 Key OWASP categories include **Broken Access Control**, **Injection (e.g., SQL injection)**, **Cross-Site Scripting (XSS)**, **Cross-Site Request Forgery (CSRF)**, **Security Misconfiguration**, **Using Vulnerable Components**, **Identification and Authentication Failures**, and more.
 Each chapter in this guide will focus on practical steps to mitigate these vulnerabilities in a .NET Core API.